JayasuryaThirumaran/NPCI_MLOps_Assignment2/Readme.md

    - Install the dependencies using pip install -r requirements.txt.
    - Expose the required port (e.g., 5000 for Gradio apps).
    - Run the calculator.py script.

-4.Build the docker image and run a container.
+4. Build the docker image and run a container.

-5.Test the calculator.
+5. Test the calculator.

 Note: